MoNsT3R-code/Cyber-Project/README.md

 ## Cyber-Project
-### ⚠️ Ethical Disclaimer: All work in this repository was performed in a strictly controlled environment for academic and research purposes without targeting any real-world production systems.
-Cybersecurity must always be practiced responsibly and legally.

-## CSCS321A — Advanced Web Security
 This repository contains my complete coursework, execution methodologies, structural write-ups, and validation proof-of-concepts for the Advanced Web Security track.
 It features itemized solutions for 32 vulnerability testing targets compiled from the PortSwigger Web Security Academy ecosystem.
+---
+## ⚠️ Security Disclaimer & Warning

+> [!WARNING]
+> **EDUCATIONAL PURPOSES ONLY:** The materials, scripts, and methodologies documented in this repository are intended solely for academic research, authorized penetration testing, and defensive security posture development.
+>
+> Unauthorized access to remote systems, networks, or binaries without explicit, written legal consent from the resource owner is strictly illegal and punishable under international cybercrime laws.
+The author assumes absolutely no liability for misuse, collateral damage, or illegal execution of these proof-of-concept techniques. **Always test exclusively inside isolated, sandboxed laboratory environments.**

+## CSCS321A — Advanced Web Security

 ### 📍 Quick Navigation
 * [🌐 Project Overview](#-project-overview)